 Car camping is available in two campgrounds at Lake Superior Provincial Park, with one-quarter of all sites having electricity.
 You can book sites for Agawa Bay and Rabbit Blanket Lake Campgrounds.

-#a.
-Rabbit Blanket Lake Campground
+2.1 Rabbit Blanket Lake Campground

-The Rabbit Blanket Lake Campground is located on a small inland lake with a bit of beach.
-The campground is located nearby Highway 17.
-There is 60 campsites total, with 20 of them being electrical.
 There is one comfort station within the campground with showers, laundry facilities, and flush toilets.
 Rabbit Blanket Lake is just next to the campground.
 It is one of the best places to visit with your friends and family to spend quality time in this serene lake.

-#b.
-Agawa Bay Campground
+2.2 Agawa Bay Campground

 Agawa Bay campground is home to 152 campsites, including two comfort stations with showers, laundry facilities, a park store, and flush toilets.
-It is located on a three-kilometer beach on Lake Superior.
+It is located on a three-kilometre beach on Lake Superior.
 Lake Superior can be seen from more than half of the campsites.
 The forest is mainly made up of aged pine trees.

 The campground is close to Highway 17.
-The campground has an amphitheater, and park employees give presentations here frequently during the summer months.
+The campground has an amphitheatre, and park employees give presentations here frequently during the summer months.
 Agawa Bay is also home to the park’s visitor center, where visitors can learn more about the park and its surroundings.

 3. Birdwatching

-The diverse habitat of lake superior park gives you an excellent opportunity to take advantage of bird watching.
-Northern and southern species coexist in the transition between the Great Lakes-St. Lawrence and boreal forests.
+Lawrence and boreal forests.
 The park is home to more than 250 bird species, with 120 to 130 of them nesting there.
 Migrating species can be seen in the spring and fall, especially around Lake Superior.

 4. Enjoy a Day Out at Old Woman Bay

 Old Woman Bay is situated at the northernmost point of Lake Superior Provincial Park.
 It’s an excellent site for a day’s journey along Lake Superior because it’s close by, and everyone can park and access the trail from Rabbit blanket lake campground.
-Although the trail is mostly flat, many areas have rough footing and some rock hopping to get across the river.
-A range of ferns and moisture-loving plants thrive on the chilly, damp forest floor along the river.

 At Old Woman Bay, you’ll be surrounded by the natural beauty of Algoma by a magnificent sandy beach dotted with driftwood.
 The face of the Old Woman can be seen amid the 200-meter standing cliffs to the left as you look towards the horizon.
-To the north, the bay horseshoes out to the main body of Superior, leading to Entrance Island.
-With its convenient location, Old Woman Bay is a fantastic area for picnics, sightseeing, fishing, and even swimming.

 Hiking trails are also accessible for anyone who want to get off the usual route.
 The Nokomis Trail is located across the highway from Old Woman Bay.